-These encomiums proved burdens that the always sensitive Callison found difficult to live up.
-His career, briefly with the Chicago White Sox and then for ten years with the Phillies before finishing with short stays with the Chicago Cubs and New York Yankees, was marked by “what ifs” and “what might have beens.”
+Early in his 16-year major-league career, Johnny Callison was labeled “the next Mickey Mantle.”
+His manager with the Phillies, Gene Mauch, said Callison could “run, throw, field, and hit with power.
+There’s nothing he can’t do well on the ball field.”1 These encomiums proved burdens that the always sensitive Callison found difficult to live up to.
+His career, spent briefly with the Chicago White Sox and then for ten years with the Phillies before finishing with short stays with the Chicago Cubs and New York Yankees, was marked by what-ifs and what might-have-beens.

 The quiet and shy Callison discovered that he had exceptional athletic skills.
 One of his teachers noted that he could run faster backward than most of his classmates could run forward.
 Sports became his way out of a life of poverty and hardscrabble work.
-He said later in life that he “found my refuge in baseball” because only on the ballfield did he feel “worthy of measuring up.”
+He said later in life that he “found my refuge in baseball” because only on the ballfield did he feel “worthy of measuring up.”2

 Callison was a star athlete at East Bakersfield High School and especially stood out in baseball.
 The scouts were on his trail before he graduated from school, with the White Sox eventually signing him in 1957 for a bonus of $7,000 plus another $3,000 under the table.
 To ease his way into professional baseball, the White Sox assigned the 18-year-old Callison to his hometown team, the Bakersfield Bears of the Class C California League.